nozomu-y/nylecnote/README.md

 Running this python file will convert the color of your images.

 ```
-cd icons/
+> cd icons/
-python3 change_color.py
+> python3 change_color.py
 ```

 ## Installation

-In order to use the package, you will need to place `nylecnote.sty` and `icons` file in the appropriate directory.
+In order to use the package, you will need to place `nylecnote.sty` and `icons` folder in the appropriate directory.
 In the command line, execute

 ```